yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/coding-style.md

 ### CHECKED_STATUS

+Avoid using `CHECKED_STATUS`; use `Status` for function return type in all new code.

-YugabyteDB existing codebase used to contain a lot of `CHECKED_STATUS` usage.
+The YugabyteDB codebase used to contain a lot of `CHECKED_STATUS` usage.
 You might still encounter it in older release branches.
-It was a useful macro when YugabyteDB main compiler did not support [[nodiscard]] class attribute.

-After switching to a modern compiler, this macro is no longer necessary.
+It was a useful macro when the YugabyteDB main compiler did not support the [[nodiscard]] class attribute, but after switching to a modern compiler, this macro is no longer necessary.

-All new code should avoid using `CHECKED_STATUS` and use `Status` for function return type.

 ### Thread safety analysis